When it comes to starting a career coaching business, you may find yourself in a place where you have to make some big decisions.

 Understand your costs

-When pricing your career coach, it's critical that you first identify all of your costs and consequently mark up your career coach so you can factor in a profit.
+When pricing your career coaching services, it's critical that you first identify all of your costs and consequently mark up your career coaching services so you can factor in a profit.

-The actual cost of your career coach may include things like:
+The actual cost of your career coaching services may include things like:

 - The actual cost to make the product (ie. raw materials, supplies, manufacturer).